The first step is to find the circle the right size you need. Simply place the circles on top of your pattern until you find the right size.

 It should be very snug.
 I usually take a few stitches through the little pleats to secure it before the next steps.

-Spray some Spray Starch (heavy starch) into a small bowl.
+Spray some Magic Sizing or spray starch into a small bowl.
 It is very foamy at first, but will eventually turn back into a liquid.
-NOTE: I do have some concern about the need to use Spray Starch, as I fear it might attract moths or silverfish, which can eat holes in fabric.
-I have heard there is a product called Magic Sizing that works just as well but does not contain starch; I have located it at a local grocery store, and will test it soon, and then post about the results.
+NOTE: I do have some concern about Spray Starch, as I fear it might attract moths or silverfish, which can eat holes in fabric.
+Magic Sizing works just as well but does not contain starch.

-Using a clean brush, brush the pleated surface with the Spray Starch until it is wet.
+Using a clean brush, brush the pleated surface with the Magic Sizing until it is wet.

 Make sure the thread is pulling the fabric up tautly, into a perfect circle, and then iron it until it is dry.
 Use a medium high heat; if you are too hot, the plastic WILL melt.
 It is heat resistant, not heat-proof, I discovered!